Chemical table file: Bond block specification

-Extended Connection Table (V3000)
+V3000

 The extended (V3000) molfile consists of a regular molfile “no structure” followed by a single molfile appendix that contains the body of the connection table (Ctab).
 The following figure shows both an alanine structure and the extended molfile corresponding to it.

 Note that the “no structure” is flagged with the “V3000” instead of the “V2000” version stamp.
 There are two other changes to the header in addition to the version: